apache/paimon/docs/content/docs/development/overview.md

 - For writes, it supports streaming synchronization from the changelog of databases (CDC) or batch insert/overwrite from offline data.

-**Ecosystem:** In addition to Apache Flink, Table Store also supports read/write by other computation engines like Apache Hive, Apache Spark and Trino.
+**Ecosystem:** In addition to Apache Flink, Table Store also supports read by other computation engines like Apache Hive, Apache Spark and Trino.

 **Internal:** Under the hood, Table Store uses a hybrid storage architecture with a lake format to store